samjain233/notesapi/README.md

 - Provide the user's token in the `Authorization` header to authenticate the request.
 - This API will return the specific note of the user if the note belongs to the user.
 ```

-### Additional Information

-- Enter email and password for login.
-- Users will receive a token that is valid for 1 hour.